mdeguzis/documents/system/system-paths.md

 ##Differences between .bashrc and .profile

-* **bashr**c will be executed after the system boot up and is for non-login shell.
+* **bashrc** will be executed after the system boot up and is for non-login shell.
 It is specific to bash
 * **profile** will be executed after the user login.
 It's for login shell and can be read by different shells source bashrc can be used to update bashrc and bash profile can be used to update profile
 * **profile** has the stuff not specifically related to bash, such as environment variables (PATH etc)